-Drug and alcohol abuse can certainly weigh heavy on your wallet — both in terms of paying for the addictive substance and the time taken away from other activities, including work.
+Drug and alcohol use can certainly weigh heavy on your wallet — both in terms of paying for the addictive substance and the time taken away from other activities, including work.

 Financial problems are often cited as a possible symptom of addiction.
 This is partly because active addiction can cause you to neglect important money matters, such as paying bills on time, monitoring credit card spending, saving or invested.
 One UC Davis study found that long-term, heavy marijuana users have frequent difficulties meeting basic living expenses, such as rent and food.